Photos by Alex Brattell

 Click on here to read about the storytellers and artists who made this event so memorable.

-Here's a potted history of the Alley and its surrounds:
+A potted history of the Alley and its surrounds:

 Haestingaceastre was one of the South coast’s most important towns, with two ports.
 Easy access to cross-channel trade made it prosperous – it had a mint in the 10th-12th centuries.

 Watched over by St Michael (his church was on the top of the White Rock, now Prospect Place), the harbour began to silt up after the 13th century Great Storm and people gradually moved onto the land.

 In time the number of people on this land was substantial and, while the Borough of Hastings painted them as lawless and immoral, squatting illegally, they were mainly entrepreneurial merchants making a community.
 Alongside warehouses for coal there was a sawing house, tallow factory, piggeries, a slaughterhouse and butchers, even a school.